sohanv101/sohanv101/README.md

-- 👋 Hey, I’m Sohan (you can call me Soh)
+- 👋 Hey, I’m Sohan (Soh)
 - 👀 I’m interested in AI & computer vision
 - 🌱 I’m currently learning deep learning and RAG
-- 💞️ I’m looking to collaborate on projects involving AI&ML, Cloud and full-stack
+- 💞️ I’m looking to collaborate on projects involving deep learning, generative AI and full-stack development.
 - 📫 How to reach me : Email - sohan.venkatesh@outlook.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I thought Elon was the savior of the world :)
+- ⚡ Fun fact: You can send a text from a calculator :)

 <!---
 sohanv101/sohanv101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.